Harisankar-K/Edubridge/README.md

 ## 🖱Dashboards:

-in this we include excel and tablue dashboards
+in this we include excel and tabluea dashboards

+## 🧠Final Project:

+in this final project we use all the  DataAnalysis Tool like Python(EDA, LinearRegression) , SAS , R , Tabluea , Excel with one dataset

 # THANK YOU!